joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/26/business/media/moscow-attack-narratives.html

 **How Ronna McDaniel Backed Trump’s Early Bid to Hold Power**\
-`After taking a job at NBC News, the former Republican Party leader downplayed her role in efforts to overturn the 2020 election.
-A review of the record showed she was closely involved in some key episodes.`\
+`During a very brief tenure at NBC News, the former Republican Party leader downplayed her role in efforts to overturn the 2020 election.
+A review of the record showed she was involved in some key episodes.`\
 https://nytimes.com/2024/03/26/us/politics/ronna-mcdaniel-trump-nbc.html

 **Biden, Interrupted by Gaza Protesters, Says They ‘Have a Point’**\